varigence/docs/bimlflex/reference-documentation/SnowflakeUser.md

 # User

-The Snowflake user name to use
+The Snowflake user name to use.

 Notes:
 * This setting is part of the `Snowflake` settings category.